john-automates/AI_Agent_RAG_Tool_Demo/README.md

 ## 5. Environment Variables Setup

 Make sure to set up your `.env` file with all the necessary API keys and database credentials.
-Rename `env-templatet.env` to `.env` and fill in the values:
+Rename `env-template.env` to `.env` and fill in the values:

 ```plaintext
 VIRUS_TOTAL_API=